rabbitmq/rabbitmq-server/deps/rabbitmq_top/README.md

 Individual process details.

-## Downloading
+## Installation

+This plugin ships with RabbitMQ as of `3.6.3`.
+Enable it like any other plugin.

+### RabbitMQ 3.5.x

-You can download a pre-built binary of this plugin from [RabbitMQ Community plugins page](http://www.rabbitmq.com/community-plugins.html).
+You can download a pre-built binary of this plugin for RabbitMQ `3.5.x` from [RabbitMQ Community plugins page](https://bintray.com/rabbitmq/community-plugins/rabbitmq_top).

 ## Building from Source